zsktnm/BogusMiddlename/readme.md

 # BogusMiddlename

 Provides extension methods for [Bogus](https://github.com/bchavez/Bogus) library to generate middlenames.
 Uses internal Bogus datasets.
-For locals which doesn't contains data for middlenames, firstnames will used as middlenames.
+Can be useful for Russian and Ukrainian locales.

 ## Install